L30W/aiasgmforfree/aistudio+colab.md

 2.  **Chat:** Type questions into the prompt in Cell 3.
 3.  **To Tune the AI:**
     *   Go to Cell 2.
-    *   Change a parameter (like `temperature`).
+    *   Change a parameter (e.g., comment out `temperature` and uncomment `top_p`).
     *   Re-run **only Cell 2**.
     *   Go back to Cell 3 and ask another question to see the change in personality.
-The chat will still be running.
+The chat will still be running and will use your new settings.